 About

-- When exploring Snow Mountain Wilderness during summer months, pack additional water supplies, as reliable water sources are scarce.
+- When exploring Snow Mountain Wilderness during summer months, pack additional water supplies as reliable water sources are scarce.

-- All off-highway vehicles must display current highway registration or appropriate green/red sticker certification, and protective helmets are mandatory for all riders.
+- Off-highway vehicles must display current highway registration or valid green/red stickers, and protective headgear is mandatory for all riders.